 Incline Diamond Press (Advanced)

-Set the bench to 30-45 degrees.
+Set the bench to 30 to 45 degrees.
 The incline shifts emphasis toward the clavicular (upper) head of the pectoralis major while maintaining the inner chest squeeze.
 EMG research consistently shows that incline angles between 30 and 45 degrees increase upper pec activation compared to flat pressing (Rodriguez-Ridao et al., 2020).
-Use about 20% less weight than your flat diamond press.
-The same squeeze rules apply — dumbbells together, elbows tucked, controlled tempo.
+Use about 20 percent less weight than your flat diamond press.
+The same squeeze rules apply: dumbbells together, elbows tucked, controlled tempo.

 Diamond Press to Fly Combo (Advanced)